 Over the years of teaching Indian cooking, the one common query I get asked most often is about buying and using spices.
 I present the attendees with this list of Indian spices which has proved to be helpful.

-For many, it can be rather confusing and overwhelming.
+For many, cooking with spices can be rather confusing and overwhelming.
 This either makes them buy a lot and not know what to do with them or not buy at all and play it safe.

-To get over your spice dilemma, here is a spices list of top 28 commonly used spices.
+To get over your spice dilemma, here is a spices list of top 28 commonly used spices in alphabetical order.
 Consider this as a bucket list to help you begin with your spice collection.

 A Selective Indian Spices List and Its Use